A Slow Day in Vlorë, Albania

 Ahmet Myftar Dede statue - Start of my walk to Kuzum Baba

 The climb involves about 240 winding stone steps.
-Be aware that the path is poorly maintained, with erosion and broken sections.
-In several places, you may need a tiny detour to reach the top.
+The path was poorly maintained, with erosion and broken sections.
+In several places, I needed a tiny detour to reach the top.

-It gets the heart rate up a little, but the reward is a panoramic view of the city skyline and the bay where the Adriatic and Ionian seas meet.
-I usually stop at the restaurant at the summit, not for a meal, but just for a drink to take in the view.
+It got the heart rate up, but the reward was a panoramic view of the city skyline and the bay where the Adriatic and Ionian seas meet.
+I usually stopped at the restaurant at the summit — not for a meal, but just for a drink to take in the view.

 Kuzum Baba Restaurant